TriDAR: Background

 To date, most operational tracking solutions for pose estimation and tracking on-orbit have relied on cooperative markers placed on the target object(s).
 The Space Vision System (SVS) used black on white or white on black dot targets.
 These targets were imaged with Space Shuttle or International Space Station (ISS) video cameras to compute the relative pose of ISS modules to be assembled.

-The Trajectory Control System (TCS) is currently used on board the space shuttle to provide guidance information during rendezvous and docking with the International Space Station (ISS).
+The Trajectory Control System (TCS) was used on board the space shuttle to provide guidance information during rendezvous and docking with the International Space Station (ISS).
 This laser-based system tracks retro reflectors located on the ISS to provide bearing, range and closing rate information.
 While reliable, target based systems have operational limitations as targets must be installed on target payloads.
 This is not always practical or even possible.
 For example, servicing existing satellites that do not have reflectors installed would require a targetless tracking capability.

 STS-128

-TriDAR was tested for the first time in Space on board Space Shuttle Discovery during the STS-128 mission to the ISS.
+TriDAR was tested in space for the first time on board Space Shuttle Discovery during the STS-128 mission to the ISS.
 The objective of the test was to demonstrate the capability of the TriDAR system to track an object in space without using targets markers such as retro-reflectors.
 For this mission, TriDAR was located in the payload bay on the Orbiter Docking System (ODS) next to the Shuttle's Trajectory Control System (TCS).

 The system was activated during rendezvous when the Shuttle was approximately 75 km away from the ISS.
 Once in range of the 3D sensor, TriDAR automatically determined bearing and range to the ISS.
 During rendezvous, TriDAR entered shape based tracking which provided full 6 degree of freedom guidance and closing rate.
 Key system information was provided in real-time to the crew via enhanced docking displays on a laptop computer located on the shuttle's crew compartment.

 The system was designed to perform the entire mission autonomously.
 It self-monitored its tracking solution and automatically re-acquired the ISS if tracking had been lost.
 TriDAR was also tested during undocking and fly-around operations.